 - With the line selected: Click on Shape Format -> Shape Outline and select a gray color for the line

-Step 8: Designing the footer for the rest of the pages
+Step 8: Designing the footer for the pages

 Still in Edit Header & Footer on the second page: